YottaDB/YDBDoc/GTMAdminOps/gde.rst

 -F[ILE]=gde-command-file: Optionally specifies a file to hold the GDE commands produced by -COMMAND. -FILE must must always appear after -COMMAND.

 Please consider using command files produced with the SHOW -COMMAND -FILE for creating new regions and segments in a global directory as the defaults come from the templates.
-If you inadvertently upgrade a global directory, you can use SHOW -COMMAND to create a file of commands that you can input to GDE with the prior GT.M release to recreate the prior global directory file.
+If you inadvertently upgrade a global directory, you can use SHOW -COMMAND to create a file of commands that you can input to GDE with the prior YottaDB release to recreate the prior global directory file.

 SHOW -COMMAND displays the GDE commands for creating names, regions, and segments of the current global directory state in a target environment.
 However, it does not always include the same template settings (SHOW -TEMPLATE) of the current global directory.
 SHOW -COMMAND creates an appropriate set of templates that minimize other adjustments to recreate the current global directory.
 If the current GDE template settings (SHOW -TEMPLATE) are important for your application, you need set them again after applying the commands from GDE SHOW -COMMAND in the target environment.